damianhakert/damianhakert.github.io/source/_posts/2015-12-14-improving-open-development-for-everyone.markdown

 Have a look at the [up-for-grabs issues on GitLab.com](https://gitlab.com/gitlab-org/gitlab-ce/issues?milestone_id=&scope=all&sort=created_desc&state=opened&utf8=%E2%9C%93&assignee_id=&author_id=&milestone_title=&label_name=up-for-grabs) right now.
 We will add more over time.

-Of course, we do expect people to follow [the contribution guidelines](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CONTRIBUTING.md).
+Please follow our [the contribution guidelines](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CONTRIBUTING.md) to help you get started.

 ## How can we make it easier?

-We want to give everyone that loves GitLab the opportunity to help shape its and the power to do this effortlessly.
+We want to give everyone that loves GitLab the opportunity to help shape its progress and be empowered to do this effortlessly.

 How can we make this easier for you?
 We'd love to hear it in the comments.